Humanoid Motion Capture

 To train a model run the command below.
 The input size depends on the number of cameras you plan on using, meaning that if you only select one camera the input shape will take 1 camera into account.
 If you select 4 the model will have a 4 times larger input size.
 To set it up in the way you want, go to config.sh.
 The variables are:

-• $model_instance: If you want to reuse a model, specify its name here.
+• model_instance: If you want to save a model, specify its name here.
 Keep blank if you don't want to save.

-Finally you specify what JSON directory you want to use as training data which becomes the second argument, below is an example of running train using the TRAIN/ dataset.
+Finally you specify what dataset directory (JSON) you want to use as training data which becomes the second argument, below is an example of running train using the TRAIN/ dataset.

 ./control.sh mlenv